 Gary Hattem – Deutsche Bank Americas Foundation (retired)

 Mike Massiah – Port Authority of NY & NJ

 Sudha Seetharaman – Trilok Fusion Arts Center & School

 The Myrtle Avenue Brooklyn BID was signed into law in November 2004.
 The BID encompasses those properties fronting Myrtle Avenue from Flatbush Avenue Extension to Classon Avenue (map available here).

 View the BID’s current budget (FY19, July 1, 2019 – June 30, 2020) by clicking here.

 BID Board of Directors

-John Dew (Vice-Chair) – Class A, representing Clinton Hill Co-ops
+John Dew (Interim Chair) – Class A, representing Clinton Hill Co-ops

 Michael Weiss (Treasurer) – Class A, representing Red Apple Group